 Humans have a hard time being objective.
 So when planning an employee shift schedule, we can be influenced by habits we’ve developed over time.
 Some employees get disgruntled because (they think) you’re playing favorites.
 Others get fewer shifts or scarcer overtime options.

-In many cases, the reason is a difference in skill and experience.
+In many cases, the reason is the difference in skill and experience.
 You need at least one employee who can close up shop on the evening shift but that can quickly lead to the same employees getting that role night after night, which could be a good thing or a bad thing.

 Computers don’t play favorites.
 Just set up and go.
 You can assign employee “roles” and skills while following tips and best practices for setting up the perfect rota to consider employee preferences and the needs of your business as well.

-If you haven’t yet, get yourself rota software, aka shift management software to help you optimize your shifts.
-There are a few good ones out there that won’t be huge pain to setup and won’t empty your pockets.
+If you haven’t yet, get yourself rostering software, aka shift management software to help you optimize your shifts.
+There are a few good ones out there that won’t be a huge pain to set up and won’t empty your pockets.

 Simplify Shift Allocation